- 1 package (16 ounces) penne pasta

 - 2 tablespoons minced fresh basil or 2 teaspoons dried basil

 - 1/2 cup white wine or reduced-sodium chicken broth

 - 2 tablespoons all-purpose flour

 - 1/2 cup shredded Parmigiano-Reggiano cheese, divided

-- Combine flour and remaining cream until smooth; gradually stir into onion mixture.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
+- Mix flour and remaining cream until smooth; gradually stir into onion mixture.
+Bring to a boil; cook and stir until thickened, about 2 minutes.
 Stir in 1/4 cup cheese.
-Drain penne; toss with sauce.
-Sprinkle with remaining cheese.
+Stir into pasta.
+Serve with remaining cheese.
 Yield: 8 servings.

 Reviews for Blushing Penne Pasta

 "I am not a big fan of tomato based sauces, so for me, this was the perfect balance of flavors.
 With some added chopped chicken, this is a recipe I will make again and again."